An Efficient Membership Inference Attack for the Diffusion Model by Proximal Initialization: Experiment

 \subsection{Ablation Study}

-Our proposed method has two hyper-parameters: $t$ and the $\ell_p$-norm used in the attack metrics $R_{t,p}$ presented in \cref{final,sde_final}.
+Our proposed method has three hyper-parameters: $t$ and the $\ell_p$-norm used in the attack metrics $R_{t,p}$ presented in \cref{final,sde_final}.
+The threshold $\tau$ presented in \cref{threshold}.

-To evaluate the impact of $t$, we attack the target model at intervals of $0.01\times T$ from $0$ to $T$ and report the results across different models and datasets.
+\textbf{Impact of $t$} ~ To evaluate the impact of $t$, we attack the target model at intervals of $0.01\times T$ from $0$ to $T$ and report the results across different models and datasets.
 We demonstrate the performance of our proposed method on two different models: GradTTS, a continuous-time diffusion model used for audio, in \cref{ablation_a}; and DDPM, a discrete-time diffusion model employed for images, in \cref{ablation_b}.
 The results indicate that our method produces a consistent pattern in the same model across different datasets, whether PIA or PIAN.
 Specifically, for GradTTS, both AUC and TPR @ 1\% FPR exhibit a rapid increase at the beginning as $t$ increases, followed by a decline around $t=0.5$.
 For DDPM, AUC and TPR @ 1\% FPR also demonstrate a rapid increase at the beginning as $t$ increases, followed by a decline around $t=200$.
-In \cref{ablation_different_split}, we randomly partition the LibriTTS/CIFAR10 dataset four times and compare the performance of each partition.
+In \cref{ablation_c}, we randomly partition the CIFAR10 dataset four times and compare the performance of each partition.
 Consistent with the previous results, our method exhibits a similar trend across the different splits.

-In \cref{ablation_lp_norm}, we compare the results obtained on $\ell_p$-norm using the $\ell_1$-norm to the $\ell_7$-norm, with the choice of $t$ being the same as in \cref{performace}.
+\textbf{Impact of $\ell_p$-norm} ~ In \cref{ablation_lp_norm}, we compare the results obtained on $\ell_p$-norm using the $p=1$ to $7$, with the choice of $t$ being the same as in \cref{performace}.
 The results indicate an increase in performance at $\ell_1$-norm, followed by a decline after the $p=5$.
 It reveals that the combined effect of both large and small differences exhibits a synergistic influence when present in an appropriate ratio.

+\textbf{Determining the value of $\tau$} ~ In \cref{shadow_model}, we present the variation of Attack Success Rate (ASR) and TPR/FPR on the victim model with the $\tau$ determined by the surrogate model.
+Specifically, we will randomly split the corresponding dataset into two halves four times, resulting in four different train-test splits.
+We will train four models using these splits.
+One of the models will be selected as the surrogate model, from which we will obtain the threshold.
+We will then use this $\tau$ to attack the other three victim models and record the average values.
+The results indicate that our method achieves promising results when using the $\tau$ selected from the surrogate model.